book cover

 Dehydrate Oranges as Gifts

 This fun citrus DIY project makes a beautiful gift!
-Even though they are beyond easy to make, they still take time to dehydrate, and thus, gifting them makes a simple, thoughtful gift.
+Even though they are beyond easy to make, they still take time to dehydrate, which makes them into a simple yet thoughtful gift.

 Place them in a mason jar with a ribbon and a little tag.
-You can write suggestions on using them in cocktails, food garnishes, or garlands and tie them to the jar.
+You can write suggestions for using them in cocktails, food garnishes, or garlands and tie them to the jar.

 They’re perfect for fall or as holiday gifts.
-The rustic charm of these citrus decorations caresses the Christmas tree with hints of nature’s allure.
+There is nothing like the rustic charm of dried citrus slices on a Christmas tree!

 Fall harvest punch with name tag and orange slice.